Staying cool and healthy at home in an El Niño summer

 Following a couple of years in recess, the Hunter Region Branch re-emerged in Spring 2022 at the Sustainable Futures Festival in Port Stephens.
 We met many people keen to learn about making their homes more energy efficient, growing their own food or keeping their local neighbourhoods clean and green.

 At the festival, Neil Ritchie displayed his DIY portable sun-tracking solar panel and described how to construct one yourself for camping or caravanning trips.
 Neil wrote about this project in the September 2021 edition of EcoUpdate.
-Read the article.

 How to get involved

 So … what can you expect if you join us?
 Well it’s up to you – as much or as little as you like!
+As with most community groups, we are always looking for volunteers to assist with events, projects or educational initiatives.
+We don’t have an office and we volunteer our time from home or meeting venues.

 - Join Renew as a member